The Learner's Journey Social Lab

 Cycle 1 built an understanding of the journeys of learners who experience significant disadvantage within the current education system.
 Teams explored key themes of recognition of learning through these learner’s perspectives.
 Thinking was developed, tested and challenged to identify the requirements and specifications of prototypes to be built in Cycle 2.

 Designing a portfolio of promising prototypes that better recognise learning

-Cycle 2 builds on the thinking and prototypes established in Cycle 1.
-Teams will develop, test and iterate on prototype solutions in collaboration with community partners and stakeholders.
-Testing will reveal which prototypes show promise and viability for scale and adoption nationally.
+Cycle 2 built on the thinking and prototypes established in Cycle 1.
+Teams developed, tested and iterated on prototype solutions in collaboration with community partners and stakeholders.
+Testing revealed which prototypes showed promise and viability for scale and adoption nationally.